MacaqueNet/MacaqueNet.github.io/data_digitizing.md

 </ul>

 <p>
   <strong>Interested in helping out?
-Register your interest by clicking the button above.
-Once you submit the form, a member of the MacaqueNet management team will contact you with details on available datasets for digitization and processing.</strong>
+Register your interest by clicking the button above.</strong>
 </p>

 ***